bioconda/bioconda-recipes/docs/source/linting.rst

 `recipes/mypackage/0.1`, but you are certain the package really needs setuptools, you can add `[lint skip uses_setuptools for recipes/mypackage/0.1]` to the commit message and this linting test will be skipped on Travis-CI.
+Multiple tests can be skipped by adding additional special text.
+For example, `[lint skip uses_setuptools for recipes/pkg1] [lint skip in_other_channels for recipes/pkg2]`.

 Technically we check for the regular expression `\[\s*lint skip (?P<func>\w+) for (?P<recipe>.*?)\s*\]` in the commit message of the HEAD commit.
 However,